hypedevss/vulcanjs/readme.md

+# THIS BRANCH IS OBSOLETE

+Version of vulcanjs here won't be updated anymore.
+Please check the [new](https://github.com/hypedevss/vulcanjs/tree/hebece) version that will support eduVULCAN

 # NOTICE

 Not every school that uses VULCAN e-register has implemented eduVULCAN and still uses the old app, this will work in these cases.